Best Online Electrician Programs 2026

 2. Compare online and hybrid electrician programs above

-3. Request details from accredited schools offering 2025 enrollment
+3. Request details from accredited schools currently enrolling

 Frequently Asked Questions

 Yes.
-Many trade schools now offer accredited online electrician programs recognized by national and regional agencies.
+Many trade schools offer accredited online electrician programs recognized by national and regional accrediting agencies.

 Can I become licensed from an online program?

-Online programs cover classroom instruction.
-You’ll still need supervised field hours or an apprenticeship to meet state licensing requirements.
+Online programs cover the classroom instruction portion.
+You will still need supervised field hours or an apprenticeship to meet state licensing requirements.

-How long does an online electrician program take in 2025?
+How long does an online electrician program take?

 Most certificate or diploma programs take under one year.
 Associate degrees typically last about two years.